Manufacture ┃ Supply ┃ Install

 The precise combination of components, angles and dimensions required for a scheme is defined and specified through consultation between the architect/designer and the manufacturer’s technical support – therefore survey, assembly and installation is the only time spent on site.
 Carrying out more work in factory conditions avoids exposure to delays on-site caused by adverse weather.

-From a financial point of view, the shorter construction period allows a quicker return on investment for the client, and reduced overheads.
-Time efficiency is an especially valuable advantage where build schedules are subject to time constraints – for example, projects in the education sector.
+From a financial point of view, the shorter construction period allows the client to return on investment quicker and reduce overheads.
+Time efficiency is an especially valuable advantage where build schedules are subject to time constraints—for example, projects in the education sector.

 Modular construction reduces health and safety risks in a number of ways: